Share the Meal

 The bread is blessed by our presider...

-…and passed from hand to hand as we say to one another, “this is my body."
+…and passed from hand to hand as we share Christ's body.

 Then we all sit down to eat!